- What is lumbago?

 Would you like to do something about your lumbago while you sleep?
 Then there are some helpful sleeping positions that can help you recover more quickly:

-To maintain the natural curvature of your spine and reduce the pressure on your lower back, you can sleep in the supine position a suitable Pillow or a rolled-up blanket under your knees under your knees.
-If you belong to the faction of side sleeperyou simply lie down on the pain-free side, pull your knees up slightly and position a Pillow between your knees.
+To maintain the natural curve of your spine and reduce pressure on your lower back, you can place a suitable Pillow or a rolled-up blanket under your knees when lying on your back.
+If you are a side sleeper, simply lie on your pain-free side, pull your knees up slightly and position a Pillow between your knees.

-A sleeping position on the stomach is generally not recommended, but in the case of lumbago it can be beneficial to align the spine with a flat (!)
-Pillow under the hips and lower abdomen.
+Although a sleeping position on your stomach is generally not recommended, in the case of lumbago it can be beneficial to align your spine with a flat (!)
+Pillow under your hips and lower abdomen.

 What to do for lumbago during pregnancy?